rDybing/dphoto/content/_index.md

 ---
-description: Updated July 1st - Added June pictures.
+description: Updated August 2nd - Added July pictures.
-#lastmod: 2025-06-29
+#lastmod: 2025-08-01
 title: Photos from my walkabouts
 #featured_image: martin-martz-wRuhOOaG-Z4-unsplash.jpg # default: first image in this directory
 # featured_image on the home page is used for OpenGraph cards, etc.